-How to Leverage the Crowdsourcing Business Model for Innovation Success
+How to Leverage the Crowdsourcing Model for Success

 The primary idea of crowdsourcing has always been to obtain contributions for a cause from a large group of people.
 However, it has morphed into a collection of concepts and applications over the years.
 Today, you're most likely to encounter crowdsourcing online—with donation collection platforms such as GoFundMe and marketing shticks like Lay's "Do Us a Flavor" campaign.